empa-scientific-it/empa-data-engineer/Case_Study.md

+# Case study for the interview at Empa Scientific IT

-# Data management system optimization
+## Data management system optimization

-We have software to keep track of any activities labs are doing in their research, and we keep a history of the actions that each lab performs.
+We have a software to keep track of any activities labs are doing in their research, and we keep a history of the actions that each lab performs.
 Each lab is composed of several groups.
 We want to see how active groups are to optimize available resources.

+The configuration of the software is as follows:

-- Instance → lab
+- Each lab receives an *instance* of the software
-- Space → mechanism to partition an instance and manage permissions
-- An instance can host multiple groups
-- One instance runs on a separate virtual machine (VM)
+- One *instance* runs on a separate virtual machine (VM)
+- Each instance can be divided into *spaces*.
+Spaces are mechanism to partition an instance and manage permissions
+- Currently, each group in a lab is assigned a different space
-- We pay each VM
+- We pay each VM.
+The cost is composed as follows
   - Fixed costs: keep the VM always running
   - Variable costs: depending on usage (CPUs + Storage)